foerever/EgyptianRatScrew/README.md

 # Console Based Egyptian Rat Screw
 This is a console based version of the card game Egyptian Rat Screw.
 Multiple people can play this game at a time.

-Build by Sung Soo (Anthony) Cho :) You can learn more about me at http://anthonycho.net/.
+Built by Anthony Cho :) You can learn more about me at http://anthonycho.net/.

 # Rules
 I've based the rules for this game on Bicycle's website: